pulumi/docs/pulumi-hugo/themes/default/content/blog/aws-serverless-analytics/index.md

 ![Integration Test Output](./IntegrationTest.png)

 This test gives us a great deal of confidence that our changes are valid.
 While it certainly does a lot, it's a little slow.
-We can run this suite with “npm run test:int & tput bel” to notify us upon completion while we work in the background, but four minutes might not meet the latency bar for core inner dev loop.
+We can run this suite with `npm run test:int & tput bel` to notify us upon completion while we work in the background, but four minutes might not meet the latency bar for core inner dev loop.

 Here we’ve seen three different ways to use Pulumi to automate and improve the inner dev loop.
 Simple scripting with stack outputs to get started, automation of that script using Pulumi, and full blow integration testing to bring 100% confidence in tricky changes.
 All three are tools in our arsenal to be applied appropriately.